uselagoon/lagoon/docs/using-lagoon-the-basics/first-deployment.md

 1. If you deployed a Drupal site, make sure to read the [Drupal-specific first deployment documentation](../applications/drupal/first-deployment-of-drupal.md), which explains why this happens.
 2. Click on the `Logs` link in the error notification, it will tell you where in the deployment process the failure happened.
-3. If you can't figure it out, just ask your Lagoon support, we are here to help!
+3. If you can't figure it out, just ask {{ defaults.helpstring }}, they are here to help!
 4. Reach out to us in your support channel or in [the community Discord](https://discord.gg/te5hHe95JE).